elastic/eui/wiki/creating-components-manually.md

 This makes your React component available for import into your project.

-# Documenting the component with examples
+## Document the component with examples

 1. Create a directory for your example in `src-docs/src/views`.
 Name it the name of the component.
 2. Create a `{component name}_example.js` file inside the directory.
 You'll use this file to define the different examples for your component.